Read-The-Question/rtq-review/src/pages/md/owners/owner_bs_pr.md

 Let's find the difference between the consecutive terms of the sequence.

-The difference between the terms is $8$.
+The difference between the terms is decreasing $8$.
 Hence, the sequence would be:

 $
 \begin{matrix}